RyanHUNGry/dataflow/README.md

 The *dataflow* API comes with full unit and integration test suites.
 These tests should be run under test NODE_ENV so that proper connection to external services are used.
 The tests themselves depend on a Mocha, Chai, and Sinon stack.

 ### Containerization
-Much like other REST APIs, the *dataflow* API is stateless and heavily serverless.
-Thus, containerization of the application only depends on installing the application itself, and connecting to services with proper environment and credentials.
+Much like other REST APIs, the *dataflow* API is stateless and quite serverless.
+Thus, containerization of the application only depends on installing the application itself, and connecting to services with proper environment variables and credentials.

 ### CI/CD Pipeline
 WIP